the-spot-net/tsn2/README.md

 Description
 ====
-This is a historical repository of the second version of the-spot.net I created.
+This is a historical repository of the second version of the-spot.net I created, officially called "tsnII".

 Purpose
 ====